-Secret gardens, formal gardens, hanging gardens, and other parks are an invitation to stroll, relax, daydream, meditate, but also to meet, observe, study and discover.
+Secret gardens, formal gardens, hanging gardens, and other parks are an invitation to stroll, relax, daydream, meditate, but also to meet, observe, study, and discover.
 They are planned and designed to present nature as non-threatening, tamed, domesticated, transformed to become a landscape; they reflect their creators’s aesthetics.

-Gardens combines the art of composition and juxtaposition.
+Gardens combine the art of composition and juxtaposition.
 Architecture complements nature, allowing an interaction between soil, wood, stone, and iron.
 Simple or sophisticated, constructed structures underline and enhance the vegetation conceived as an element of beauty.